Oort cloud: Future exploration

+will not reach the Oort cloud for about 300 years and would take about 30,000 years to pass through it.

 In the 1980s, there was a concept for a probe that could reach 1,000 AU in 50 years, called TAU; among its missions would be to look for the Oort cloud.

 In the 2014 Announcement of Opportunity for the Discovery program, an observatory to detect the objects in the Oort cloud (and Kuiper belt) called the "Whipple Mission" was proposed.
 It would monitor distant stars with a photometer, looking for transits up to 10,000 AU away.
 The observatory was proposed for halo orbiting around L2 with a suggested 5-year mission.
-It was also suggested that the Kepler observatory could have been capable of detecting objects in the Oort cloud.
+It was also suggested that the Kepler space telescope could have been capable of detecting objects in the Oort cloud.